radix007/OpenWrt-Tp-Link-C6/README.md

 * You Can Find The Diff btw stable build and snapshot [here](https://openwrt.org/releases/snapshot) and choose accordingly.

-- So , I have downloaded The File From **"Firmware Openwrt Upgrade URL".**
+- So , I have downloaded The File From **"Firmware Openwrt Upgrade URL Column ".**

 * Place This Downloaded File on your desktop in a folder , just name the folder openwrt , its up to you.